Loading

 Michael Rosenfeld Gallery, New York, Building Community: The African American Scene

-Flint Institute of Arts, Flint, Michigan, American Perspectives: Highlights of Works by African American Artists from the Collection of the FIA
+Flint Institute of Arts, Michigan, American Perspectives: Highlights of Works by African American Artists from the Collection of the FIA

 2003